Performance management and EPM: how to improve your decision-making

 Setting up a performance management system will enable you to improve :

-First and foremost, all company functions can be involved.
+First of all, all company functions can be involved.
 Whether it's sales tracking, HR management, budget performance, management control or logistics monitoring, the objective remains the same: to project into the future to better manage the evolution of the business.

-For example, a purchasing manager looking to optimize his processes has different expectations from an HR manager looking to manage his workforce, or a CFO looking to optimize his company's cash flow.
-And yet, an EPM tool can help.
+For example, a purchasing manager looking to optimize his processes has different expectations from an HR director looking to manage his workforce, or a CFO looking to optimize his company's cash flow.
+But an EPM tool can help.

 Performance management puts tools at the service of a company's specific needs, and not the other way around.
 These needs can be articulated around the following functions: